datoviz/datoviz/docs/reference/visuals.md

 Features:

-* Up to four blendable textures.
+* Up to four blendable textures
 * Up to four lights
+* Automatic computation of normals (cross product of face vertices) if the `normal` prop is not provided

 #### Props